MultiverseLearningProducts/swe/src/bootcamp/wk1/day5.md

 ## Before we start

-* Have your airports project in your github for reference
+* Have your airports project in your github as a reference

 ## Materials needed

-* You need [this file](https://github.com/mwgg/Airports/blob/master/airports.json) saved in your airports project folder
+* N/A

+## Lesson

+Each turn of the event loop is called a 'tick'. setTimeout and setInterval are async functions that call their callback on the next tick, or when the timer expires.

 ## Assignment

-Practice building a bike hire system from scratch.
+You have been asked to create a scooter hire system.
+Electric scooters need to be charged at scooter charging stations.
+Users can only hire and unplug a scooter if the battery is fully charged.
+Users always use up the battery charge, so when a scooter is returned to a charging station, you can expect the battery to be empty.
+It takes about 2000 milliseconds to charge a scooter (you have to wait, it's async).

+Use test driven development and create the classes and interactions that you feel capture this functionality.

 [attendance log](https://applied.whitehat.org.uk/mod/questionnaire/complete.php?id=6702)